IBM/terratorch/docs/package/registry.md

 ## MultiSourceRegistries

-`BACKBONE_REGISTRY` and `DECODER_REGISTRY` are special registries which dynamically aggregate multiple registries.
+`BACKBONE_REGISTRY`, `DECODER_REGISTRY`, and `FULL_MODEL_REGISTRY` are special registries which dynamically aggregate multiple registries.
 They behave as if they were a single large registry by searching over multiple registries.

 For instance, the `DECODER_REGISTRY` holds the `TERRATORCH_DECODER_REGISTRY`, which is responsible for decoders implemented in terratorch, as well as the `SMP_DECODER_REGISTRY` and the `MMSEG_DECODER_REGISTRY` (if mmseg is installed).